One of the easiest ways to monetize your blog is to use affiliate links.

 What are the requirements to join?

-There are no requirements, and it is completely free for publishers.
-Once you’re a member of the network, you can apply to as many affiliate programs as you desire.
-As long as your website is good, most programs will let you join if you have enough traffic or come from a certain country or city.
+There are no requirements, and it is entirely free for publishers.
+Once you’re a network member, you can apply to as many affiliate programs as you desire.
+If your website is good, most programs will let you join if you have enough traffic or come from a particular country or city.

 How Do You Sign Up for LinkShare?